cybertraining-dsc/fa20-523-339/project/project.md

 ## 7. Acknowledgements

 The author would like to thank Dr. Gregor Von Laszewski, Dr. Geoffrey Fox, and the associate instructors in the *FA20-BL-ENGR-E534-11530: Big Data Applications* course (offered in the Fall 2020 semester at Indiana University, Bloomington) for their continued assistance and suggestions with regard to exploring this idea and also for their aid with preparing the various drafts of this article.

+## Plan

+- Week 9-Week 10 Clean and process the data for the project -finished
+- Week 10-Week 11 Implement Machine Learning Methods - KNN implemented and waiting for the useage
+- Week 11- Week 12 Build the recommendation strategies

 ## 8. References